-The reflector type (also called a reflecting telescope) uses mirrors, which have a glossy surface to gather light and then reflect the image.
-The Newtonian reflector type typically transmits 77–80% of light collected.
+The reflector type (or reflecting telescope) uses mirrors, which have a shiny surface to gather light and then reflect the image.
+The Newtonian reflector type typically transmits 77–80% of the light collected.

 In this, there is a mirror at the back where light is collected and concentrated onto a smaller mirror that redirects the light into the eyepiece.
 The main mirror has a parabolic surface and this removes spherical (or color) aberration as it focuses the light rays to a common focus point.
 What’s an aberration?
 That’s when different colors come into focus or there is blurring or distortion.

-This is a reflector.
 A Dobsonian (named after John Dobson) is a Newtonian telescope that has an alt-azimuth mount (moves around on two axes).
 It requires manual adjusting using finder charts and star maps.
 You might be thinking of buying a telescope under $200, but consider a Dobsonian, which, in terms of a beginner telescope, will offer you more bang for your buck in terms of light-gathering power.

-The refractor (also called a refracting telescope) uses a series of lenses to capture light and reflect the image.
+The refractor (or refracting telescope) uses a series of lenses to capture light and reflect the image.
 They typically transmit 90% or more of the light they collect.

 The benefits of refractors: Low maintenance and long-lasting.
 Cons: Spurious colors at times, such as the pale violet halo around bright stars, the limb of the Moon, and the planets.

 Maks and SCT fold the light path and have much shorter tubes than reflectors and refractors.
 They are compact.
 The catadioptric typically transmits 64-75% of the light collected.
 A Maksutov-Cassegrain (also known as Maks) is a catadioptric type that has a spherical mirror and a slightly negative meniscus lens (usually full-diameter).